 There is no better way to prepare yourself for the volatile nature of the commodity space by taking a course.
 There are heaps of providers active in the online space to suit most requirements.

-For example, if you have little to no experience of trading commodities, you’ll want to find an online course that is targetted to newbies.
+For example, if you have little to no experience in trading commodities, you’ll want to find an online course that is targeted at newbies.

 This will cover the fundamentals of commodities and ensure you have a firm understanding of risk management.